 Now you know your quail lay a lot of eggs, and maybe even more than chickens you raise, but where do they lay them, and how do you find them?

-If you raise quail in a quail cage, you can purchase cages that have a built-in tray with a slant that allows new eggs to gently roll down and out of the cage.
-The tray prevents the tiny eggs from getting dirty and trampled by quail, and make them easier to collect.
+If you raise quail in a quail cage, you can purchase cages with a built-in tray with a slant that allows new eggs to roll down gently and out of the cage.
+The tray prevents the tiny eggs from getting dirty and trampled by quail and makes them easier to collect.

 What Do Quail Eat?

 You might wonder why this is relevant to eggs, but it really is because what your birds consume has a lot to do with the nutritional value and taste of the eggs you eat.

 Quail get most of their diet out of seeds and grains, with other proteins like bugs and grubs.